copperwater/xNetHack/doc/xnh-changelog-6.0.md

   leader is still alive.
 - Directly killing a quest guardian decreases your Luck by 4 and increments god anger by 1 in addition to its sizeable alignment penalty.
+- Monsters will ignore Elbereth and scare monster scrolls if you are generating conflict.

 ### Interface changes